 Smaller props, banks

-After a few years, proven performers see significant compensation growth:
+After a few years, proven performers see significant compensation growth.
+Variance widens, top performers at top firms pull away from the median.

 Top Tier